-Peter, Eun, and Kora had decided that schlepping around equipment would add to their camouflage, and accordingly, had jimmied the lock on a nearby storage closet.
-Peter was now behind the main bar of a janitorial pushcart, driving it forward, while Eun was holding a mop and squeeze-bucket.
-Kora had a spray bottle that was filled with disinfectant.
+Peter, Eun, and Kora had decided that schlepping around equipment would add to their camouflage, so Peter had jimmied the lock on a janitorial storage closet.
+Peter was now behind the main bar of a plastic pushcart, driving it forward, while Eun was holding a mop and squeeze-bucket.
+Kora had a spray bottle filled with disinfectant.

 “Guys…I feel like we’re about to fight the Demogorgon.”

-“Know exactly what you mean,” Eun murmured.
-She was walking with a slight hunch and looking furtively from side to side, as if she was afraid that something might jump out at her.
+“I know exactly what you mean,” Eun murmured.
+She was walking with a slight hunch, looking furtively from side to side, as if she was afraid that something might jump out at her.

 “This is not unlike the Mordanian Dungeons,” Kora remarked.
 Unlike Peter and Eun, her posture was erect, and she was looking casually around.

 “The Mordanian what?”
-Peter threw an incredulous glance at her.
+Peter threw her an incredulous glance.

 “A subterranean network of haunted catacombs,” Kora explained.
-“They’re located under the Kuldoom Mountains, which are formed from the bones of Kyrothanx Smokesear.”
+“Located beneath the Kuldoom Mountains, which are formed from the bones of Kyrothanx Smokesear.”

 “Who the hell is Kyro—”

 “Damn.”
-Peter’s expression turned respectful, almost reverent.
-“Dinosaurs would look super tiny in comparison.”
+Peter’s expression turned respectful “Dinosaurs would look super tiny in comparison.”